Hideki-Morita/aws-native-observability-dashboard/dashboards/Installation.md

 ### ☻ Step 2: Clone or Download the Dashboard Repository

-Next, you need to clone this repository or download the `dashboard JSON` files:
+Next, you need to clone this repository:

 ```bash
 git clone https://github.com/your-username/aws-native-observability-dashboard.git
 ```

-Alternatively, you can download the JSON files directly from the repository.
+Alternatively, you can download the `dashboard JSON` files directly from the repository.

 ---